mattberjon/awesome-audio/README.md

   Psychology. *The American Journal of Psychology*, 57(1), 97-105.
   DOI: [10.2307/1416868][l2]

-F. V. Hunt's Origins of Acoustics (Published in 1992; Originally Published in
-    1966). "..covers the history of acoustics from the ancient Greeks till the end of the 18th century. "
 - Robert Beyer "Sounds of Our Times.
 Two Hundred Years of Acoustics" (published in 1999).
 "Beyer separated the 20th century development to sub-disciplines, where it could be easier to single out the highlights related only to psychoacoustics, the physiology of the ear, etc."

 Diana Deutsch's Psychology and Music (In: M. H. Bornstein (Ed.)
 Psychology and its Allied Disciplines.
 Hillsdale: Erlbaum, 1984, 155-194) provides a perspective on the complicated relationship between psychoacoustics and musical theory tracing going back to the Greeks. http://deutsch.ucsd.edu/pdf/Ch-PsychMus.pdf